rupa/j2/README.markdown

 This is a complete rethink of [original j](http://github.com/rupa/j/).
 See CHANGES for differences.

+##### NOTE

+I've immediately come across a computer with an old version of python that I want this on, so hey, look, a [pure shell version](http://gist.github.com/132429).

 ### INSTALLATION

 * put something like this in your .bashrc: